Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 I offer safe and confidential English speaking therapy in Bucharest.
 I am here to help you with the difficulties you find in this new place.
 I offer a confidential and safe space in which you can explore your thoughts and feelings.
 I believe that confidentiality is key for a successful therapeutic relationship.

-I offer sessions via Skype / Webex for expats who are not able to come to my office for English speaking therapy.
+I offer sessions via Skype / Webex for expats living in Romania who are not able to come to my office for English speaking therapy.
 I believe that therapy should be accessible to everyone and the internet made it easy to access psychological services if you weren’t able, for any reason, to come to the office.
-If you are interested in having therapy via Skype / Webex, please contact me for more information.
+If you are interested in having therapy via Skype / Webex / Google meet, please contact me for more information.

 How many counselling sessions will I need?